BrickNumber5/tesa/README.md

      ```
      (by the way if you like this multi-dimensional array representation it was taken from [BQN](https://mlochbaum.github.io/BQN/))

-     Similarly, infinite arrays are supported
+     Similarly, infinite arrays are supported:
      ```tesa
      (2 ^ {<-> oo})
      ```